OpenNetLab/gym/README.md

 You can use this Gym by a Python interface that was defined in [gym.py](gym.py)
 ### Inspiration

-Thanks [SoonyangZhang](https://github.com/SoonyangZhang) provide the inspiration for the gym
+Thanks [SoonyangZhang](https://github.com/SoonyangZhang) provides the inspiration for the gym